 - Sunglasses and hat are highly recommended

-- Bring gloves if you have them (we suggest reusable working, gardening or dish gloves that you can pick up at the grocery store/home depot) We will have some onsite but cannot guarantee they will be in your size!
+- Bring gloves if you have them (we suggest reusable working, gardening or dish gloves that you can pick up at the grocery store/home depot)

 - **If you are under 18 and coming without a parent or guardian, you must have a parent/guardian sign the waiver below in advance.
 Download Waiver